ReeceWin/FounderMatchaV2/README.md

 ## Introduction

 This system operates similarly to dating apps but is specifically designed for professional relationships.
-Rather than focusing solely on personal compatibility, it creates effective teams by analyzing multiple dimensions of both professionals' profiles, including:
+Rather than focusing solely on personal compatibility, it creates effective teams by analysing multiple dimensions of both professionals' profiles, including:
 - Technical capabilities
 - Industry experience
 - Personality traits